Luke Maile Player Props: Reds vs. Brewers

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Luke Maile?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 |Reds Injury Report